OK, this post has been a long time coming.

 “Les noms propres ne sont pas traduisibles!” (“First names are not translatable!”)

 Now, maybe she said that because the principal was around, and he was a proud francophone.
 Francophone Quebeckers are very protective of their language and culture.
 (They even instituted laws to do so.)
-Heck, if we were caught speaking in English in the hallways or during recess, we could get suspended.
+Heck, if we spoke English in the hallways, we could get reprimanded.
+Even suspended.

 I thought I was being smart by using it in class.
-(Luckily, I’m a quick study.
-I learned faster than any other kid in class.
-So Sister Helen was a lot gentler with me as time went on.
+(Luckily, Sister Helen was a lot gentler with me as time went on.
 I even became her teacher’s pet.)

 For example, I had a friend named Jean and we called him “John”.
 Another, Caroline (pronounced “Caro-leen” in French), we called her “Caro-line” (the English way, which rhymes with “fine”).
 This was a very common practice.

-(As a kid, when my parents used to call me by my French name — that is, my real name — it was an alarm bell because I knew I was in trouble for something!
-When I heard “Michel Guy Joseph Fortin!”
-I knew I was in deep doodoo.)
+(As a child, when my parents called me by my French name — that is, my proper name — it was an alarm bell because I knew I was in trouble for something!
+When I heard “Michel Guy Fortin!”
+I knew I was in trouble.)

 So if you ever wondered, now you know.
 I hope this solves it once and for all.

-A final thought: Most French Canadians are bilingual.
+Nevertheless, here’s a final thought.
+Most French Canadians are bilingual.
 In fact, many francophone Canadians incorporate English words in their day-to-day vocabulary.
-(I know we did as kids in both grade and high schools.
-A lot.)
+We call them “anglicisms.”
+(I know we did it alot as kids in both grade and high schools.)

 Here’s a perfect example.
 It’s also one of my favorite vloggers (i.e., video bloggers) on the Internet.
 This guy is from Montreal and he produces videos with claymation and barbie-doll characters, with his own face superimposed.
 It’s the funniest stuff I’ve ever seen!